NotMurPh/DotFiles/README.md

 ### Note!

-Remember that some programs like lightdm wont work with symlinks
+Some programs like lightdm wont work with symlinks use hardlink or cp instead

 Enjoy 🫠